-The ASPCA works with the Food Animal Concerns Trust’s (FACT) Fund-a-Farmer project to underwrite Animal Welfare Certification Grants, which help farmers adopt meaningful welfare certifications to ensure better lives for their animals and more transparent, humane options in the marketplace.
+The ASPCA works with the Food Animal Concerns Trust’s (FACT) Fund-a-Farmer project to underwrite Animal Welfare Certification and Capacity Building Grants, which help farmers adopt meaningful welfare certifications and expand their welfare-certified businesses to ensure better lives for their animals and more transparent, humane options in the marketplace.

 Hear directly from farmers why animal welfare certification is important to them:

-Farmers interested in applying for a Fund-a-Farmer grant from FACT should visit the website at foodanimalconcernstrust.org/farmer.
+Farmers interested in applying for a Fund-a-Farmer grant from FACT should visit the website at foodanimalconcernstrust.org/grants.

 To see past grant projects awarded to farmers, visit foodanimalconcernstrust.org/past-grants.